super-nived/youtube_video_id_extractor/README.md

 ```

-// or, if you're using ES6 modules:
+if you're using ES6 modules:

 ```
  import { extractVideoIdFromUrl } from 'youtube-video-id-extractor';